Cars

 day saw Bourne tangle with another red car --- Stuart "Bammy" Bamforth.

-really mean anything.
-Mick raced BriSCA from 1970 to 1972.
+Mick Gamble raced from 1970 to 1972.

-racing #9 Mike Lewis.
+battling #9 Mike Lewis.
 Mick's Jaguar-engined stocker later went to

-Mick # 92 at Brafield, headed in the right direction.
-Then, oops, a classic face-about, in the way those earely cars so easily switched ends and made the crowd gasp and cheer [today's high-tech cars look too controlled, to me].
+the Taylor brothers of Warrington.
+In 1970, Mick facing forwards at Brafield, then a classic face-about.
+The way those cars loved to "switch ends" made the crowd cheer [to my eyes today's high-tech cars look a bit too smooth and controlled --- not so many Ooohs and Aaahs from the terraces].
 Again at Brafield, Mick Gamble mixes it with 351 Sam Ostle and 306 Mick "Noddy" Noden.
-That cars was an ex-Haley Calvert Buick-powered piece.
+That car was an ex-Haley Calvert Buick-powered piece.
 Later in 1972 Mick raced under # 117, with the ex-Brian Bennett Jag 3.8-powered car, which eventually went back to BB, but here it is all cleaned up for a sunny photograph.

-explains and illustrates the history of the Pilot, and also covers the
+explains and illustrates the history of the Pilot and also covers the

 From